Loading...

 Students must take the following two additional mandatory training requisites:

-Students must take 2.5 - 5 elective credits in order to do complementary coursework in areas of greatest interest to them.
+Students take elective credits to pursue complementary coursework in areas of most significant interest to their research topic.

 computational genomics